Academic Integrity Policy

 Purpose of this Protocol

 This is the Academic Integrity Protocol for the School of English, Drama and Film.
-It is aligned with the UCD Academic Integrity Policy and UCD’s Student Academic Misconduct Procedure.
-Its purpose is to provide students with resources to support ethical academic practice in the submission of assessed work; to draw attention to what is understood by academic integrity; and to provide information on what will happen if a student’s work is suspected of academic misconduct by outlining the School’s Academic Integrity procedures (School of English, Drama and Film Academic Misconduct Protocol).
+It is aligned with the UCD Academic Integrity Policy and the UCD Student Academic Misconduct Procedure.
+Its purpose is to provide students with resources to support ethical academic practice in the submission of assessed work; to draw attention to what is understood by academic integrity; and to provide information on what will happen if a student’s work is suspected of academic misconduct.
+Section 4 outlines the School’s Academic Integrity procedures (School of English, Drama and Film Academic Misconduct Protocol)

 Introduction

-You may be referred to the School’s Academic Integrity Committee for evidenced and substantial cases of Academic Misconduct; and in extreme cases, penalties may range as far as exclusion from your programme.
-At the very least, if plagiarism is found to have taken place, or other forms of academic misconduct have occurred, such as the use of Generative AI tools or the inclusion of AI-generated content/text where explicitly prohibited by a module coordinator, a student will receive grade penalties, which may include fail grades.
+You may be referred to the School’s Academic Integrity Committee for evidenced and substantial cases of Academic Misconduct.
+At the very least, if plagiarism is found to have taken place, or other forms of academic misconduct have occurred, such as the use of Generative AI tools or the inclusion of AI-generated content/text where explicitly prohibited by a module coordinator, a student will receive grade penalties or you may be referred without decision at School level to the Student Discipline Procedure, which deals with incidents at a higher level than the School.

 It is crucially important, then, that you take the time to read this document and related policies so you understand what is meant by academic integrity and academic misconduct, what plagiarism is, and what is involved if a Module Coordinator suspects your work shows evidence of academic misconduct.